Coaching

 physical interaction.
 Teams come into existence through shared attitudes about

 a particular sport.
-They may come together for a number of different reasons,
+They may come together for several different reasons,

 but their goals are the same - to achieve peak performance and experience

 success.
-The ends may differ but the means by which one gets there is the same
+The ends may differ, but how one gets there is the same

 - teamwork.
 Every member of the team is accountable when it comes to